RamaLingeswaraRao950/JourneyJoy/README.md

 - Payment Method
 - Timestamp

-🎉 "Thank you for booking with us!" message included !
+🎉 " Thank you for booking with us ! " message included !

 ❤️ Made with Python and passion for clean design.